jdelic/saltshaker/APPS.md

   4. The build scripts (using GoPythonGo, for example) request a new certificate for each build and put them in the delivery artifact (i.e.
-     Docker container or .deb) together with environment variable sources (i.e. a file in /etc/defaults loaded by systemd through `EnvironmentFile=`) pointing to the file.
-The certificate has the app name in the `CN` attribute.
+     Docker container or .deb/.rpm) together with environment variable sources (i.e. a file in /etc/defaults loaded by systemd through `EnvironmentFile=`) pointing to the file.
+The certificate has the app name in the `CN` attribute or is issued by an application-specific CA.

   5. Each app uses its build certificate issued by the build server to access internal services like a local PostgreSQL database (`cert` authentication), Vault instance, etc.

+This way, **every** build gets it's own pair of credentials, is packaged up and sent off to be installed on your servers.
+Vault's PKI backend stores the CA key and has no way of exporting it short of reading it's allocated RAM.
+The keys to unseal the build server Vault can be easily distributed using Vault's built-in key management protocols.
+Finally, a distributed Vault storage backend like Amazon S3 makes it easy to deploy new build servers and only few people on your Ops team need to have access to the build server and/or the CAs used to certify the automated build server PKIs.
+Using internal policies, split passphrases and an airgapped box, Yubikey or full-blown HSM you can ensure that no new build CAs can be certified without your knowledge.

+Your configuration management only knows about the public CA certificates.

 Using Vault for resource management
 -----------------------------------